Jack Cooper (English musician): Mazes

+Ultimate Painting

-Following the quiet disbandment of Mazes in 2014, Cooper moved on to work with former Veronica Falls member James Hoare and formed Ultimate Painting.
+Following the quiet disbandment of Mazes, in 2014 Cooper began working with former Veronica Falls member James Hoare and formed Ultimate Painting.
 The band signed to US record label Trouble in Mind and released 3 albums in quick succession; Ultimate Painting in 2014, Green Lanes in 2015 and Dusk in 2016.
 Commenting on the productivity of the band, Cooper commented that "after we made the first record I knew that this is something we’d be doing for a while but to do three records in three years does feel like an achievement.
 Being completely honest, it’s not always easy.
 We’re two very different people and we disagree about even the tiniest thing".
 In August 2017, Cooper released his debut solo album Sandgrown via Trouble in Mind, influenced by his childhood in Blackpool.

 In January 2018, Ultimate Painting announced that their fourth album Up was set for release in the following April via Bella Union and shared lead-single Not Gonna Burn Myself Anymore.
 A UK tour to coincide with the release was announced and put on sale.
 On 12 February 2018, Jack Cooper announced that the band were splitting up, adding that "the partnership at the core of this band has always been a very fragile thing, but due to an irreconcilable breakdown we will no longer be working with each other".
 The previously announced album release was cancelled at Cooper's express request and the UK tour to support it was also cancelled.